-All orders are accepted and all sales are made subject only to the provisions of the written contract betweenius under which the order is placed, or if to such contract exists, subject only to the terms on the face hereof and to the following provisions.
+All orders are accepted and all sales are made subject only to the provisions of the written contract between us under which the order is placed, or if to such contract exists, subject only to the terms on the face hereof and to the following provisions.

-Delivery and Freight: Risk of loss.
-Title to and all risk of loss of all goods sold hereunder shall pass to Buyer upon delivery f.o.b.
+Delivery and Freight: Risk of Lose.
+Titls to and all risk of loss of all goods sold hereunder shall pass to Buyer upon delivery Lo.b.
 W. R. Grace & Co.
-3 (Grace) "lant to an agent of the Buyer including a common carrier, notwithstanding and presyment or allowance of freight by Grace.
-If Grace pays freight Grace shall have the right to select the extrint, routing and means of transportation, provided that Buyer may make an alternate selection and pay Grace 1 additional costs, if any.
+3 (Grace) "lott to an agent of the Buyer including a common carrier, notwithstanding and pre-ting to an agent of the Buyer including a common carrier. syment or allowance of freight by Grace.
+If Grace pays freight Grace shall have the right to select the carrier, routing and means of transportation, provided that Buyer may make an alternate selection and pay Grace s additional costs, if any.